Split Conformal Prediction under Data Contamination: Experiments

-For the second dataset, which we refer to as \texttt{Hypercube}, we use the $ \texttt{make\_classification}$ function implemented in the scikit-learn python library \citep{scikit-learn}; clusters of points are generated about the vertices of a 5 dimensional hypercube with side lengths $2$ (one for each of the $K=5$ classes), where each cluster is distributed as a standard $5-$dimensional Gaussian centred at each vertex of the hypercube.
+For the second dataset, which we refer to as \texttt{Hypercube}, we use the $ \texttt{make\_classification}$ function implemented in the scikit-learn python library (\cite{scikit-learn}); clusters of points are generated about the vertices of a 5 dimensional hypercube with side lengths $2$ (one for each of the $K=5$ classes), where each cluster is distributed as a standard $5-$dimensional Gaussian centred at each vertex of the hypercube.
 The task is to predict which cluster each point belongs to based on its coordinates.
 Each feature vector is made up of $5$ informative features for each class, namely its coordinates, and we add 5 noise features to each vector $X_i$, for a total of $p=10$ features.
 Again, by symmetry, the marginal label probabilities are uniform.

-For each dataset we perform the following procedure; we sample $10,000$ datapoints from the model for each of training, calibration and testing, and apply the uniform label noise model similar to the one described in Example \ref{ex:uniform}.
-In both of these models the marginal label probabilities are known (namely we have $P_i = \frac{1}{K}$ for all $i \in [K]$), and we set $P_{ji} = \P (Y=j| \tilde{Y} =i) = \frac{\epsilon}{K} + {\bf 1}(i=j) (1- \epsilon) $ as in \eqref{eq:classmodel}.
+For each dataset we sample 10,000 datapoints from the model for each of training, calibration and testing, and apply the uniform label noise model like the one in Example \ref{ex:uniform}.
+The marginal label probabilities are $P_i = \frac{1}{K}$ for all $i \in [K]$, and $P_{ji} = \P (Y=j| \tilde{Y} =i) = \frac{\varepsilon}{K} + {\bf 1}(i=j) (1- \varepsilon) $ as in \eqref{eq:classmodel}.
 We then use Bayes' rule to find $\hat{P}_i$.
-Here we take the noise parameter $\epsilon = 0.2$ and apply this contamination model to the training and calibration data.
-We fit a classifier on the training data, then use the fitted classifier to calibrate the conformal quantile for $\alpha=0.1$ using the Adaptive Prediction Set (APS) \citep{aps} score function with both standard conformal prediction (which we refer to as CP) and the Contamination Robust Conformal Prediction (CRCP) method introduced in Section \ref{sec:remedy}.
-Finally, we construct prediction sets for the test data (which does not contain corrupted labels), and record the empirical coverage and average prediction set size for each of the two methods. \gr{Here, as shown in Example \ref{ex:unif2}, the bound $B(n,\epsilon)$ in \eqref{thmbound} decreases monotonically when $\epsilon$ decreases, and hence can be seen as a worst-case bound if it is known that the noise level in the data does not exceed $\epsilon$.} More details of the experimental setup are found in Appendix \ref{app:expdetails}.
+Here we take the noise parameter $\varepsilon = 0.2$ and apply this contamination model to the training and calibration data.
+We fit a classifier on the training data, then use the fitted classifier to calibrate the conformal quantile for $\alpha=0.1$ using the Adaptive Prediction Set (APS) (\cite{aps}) score function with {CP, CRCP, and NACP}.
+Finally, we construct prediction sets for the test data (which does not contain corrupted labels), and record the empirical coverage and average prediction set size for each of the two methods. {Here, as shown in Example \ref{ex:unif2}, the bound $C(n,\varepsilon)$ in \eqref{thmbound} decreases monotonically when $\varepsilon$ decreases, and hence can be seen as a worst-case bound if it is known that the noise level in the data does not exceed $\varepsilon$.} More details of the experimental setup are found in Appendix \ref{app:expdetails}.